 All certifications are valid for three years.
 To maintain the CPDT-KA credential, dog trainers must complete 36 qualifying continuing education units (CEUs).
-To maintain the CPDT-KSA credential, dog trainers must complete 12 CEUs of hands-on trainings and 36 CEUs of lectures or seminars.
+To maintain the CPDT-KSA credential, dog trainers must complete 12 CEUs of hands-on training and 36 CEUs of lectures or seminars.

-Certified Dog Behavior Consultant (ACDBC and CDBC)
+Certified Dog Behavior Consultant (ACDBC AND CDBC)